sandy2k25/sill/CLOUDFLARE_DEPLOYMENT.md

 ## Step 3: Telegram Storage Setup

-The WovIeX application uses Telegram as its storage mechanism instead of a traditional database.
+The Sill application uses Telegram as its storage mechanism instead of a traditional database.
 This is how to set it up for Cloudflare:

 ### Create a Telegram Bot (if you don't have one)